solo-io/workshops/gloo-mesh-2-0-single-cluster/README.md

 ## Lab 4 - Deploy the httpbin demo app <a name="Lab-4"></a>

+We're going to deploy the httpbin application to demonstrate several features of Istio and Gloo Mesh.

+You can find more information about this application [here](http://httpbin.org/).

 Run the following commands to deploy the httpbin app on `cluster1` twice.

-The first version will be called `not-in-mesh` and won't have the sidecar injected (because you don't label the namespace).
+The first version will be called `not-in-mesh` and won't have the sidecar injected (because we don't label the namespace).

 ```bash
 kubectl --context ${CLUSTER1} create ns httpbin